 Concepts and terminology

-Definitions for the terms and concepts used in the open science policies of the Academy of Finland can be found on the Frequently Asked Questions page of cOAlition S.
+Definitions for the terms and concepts used in the open science policies of the Research Council of Finland can be found on the Frequently Asked Questions page of cOAlition S.

 - Plan S Frequently Asked Questions – FAQ page by cOAlition S describing the principles and practices of Plan S